 You must make a note of the passwords you set on this screen; you will need them later on during the domain creation process.

 4.1.3.6 Specifying Custom Variables

-Specify the custom variables for the SOA Infrastructure schema.
-For the Oracle SOA Suite standard installation topology, accept both default values for the Database Profile (SMALL) and Healthcare Integration (NO).
+For the Oracle SOA Suite standard installation topology, set values for the Database Profile (SMALL) and Healthcare Integration (NO for B2B installation, YES for Healthcare Integration for Oracle SOA Suite).